What Is The Free Tablet With Medicaid Program

 How to Qualify for TruConnect free tablet with Medicaid

-To qualify for TruConnect’s free tablet with Medicaid, you must be ACP-eligible.
-You are ACP-eligible if you participate in the Medicaid program.
-However, there are also some other ways to be ACP-eligible.
+To qualify for TruConnect’s benefits with Medicaid, you must be Lifeline-eligible.
+You are Lifeline eligible if you participate in the Medicaid program.
+However, there are also some other ways to be Lifeline-eligible.

 Documents Needed for TruConnect free tablet with Medicaid